omaraflak/ERC4671/README.md

     /// @param owner Address for whom `operator` is allowed to mint function delegate(address operator, address owner) external;

-    /// @notice Mint a NTT
+    /// @notice Mint a token
-    /// @param owner Address for whom the NTT is minted function mint(address owner) external;
+    /// @param owner Address for whom the token is minted function mint(address owner) external;
 }
 ```